schnerring/schnerring.github.io/content/blog/automate-building-custom-windows-images-for-azure-virtual-desktop-with-packer-and-github-actions/index.md

 [Input variables](https://www.packer.io/guides/hcl/variables) allow us to parameterize the Packer build.
 We can later set their values from a default value, environment, file, or CLI arguments.

-We need to add variables allowing us to pass the SP credentials and resource group names, as well as the image infos:
+We need to add variables allowing us to pass the SP credentials and resource group names, as well as the image publisher, offer, SKU, and version:

 ```hcl
 variable "client_id" {